-After the pandemic, Indigenous communities have faced a challenging situation that has not only tested their resilience but has also revealed the fragility of their healthcare systems.
-Like a ship navigating through dangerous waters, these populations have been disproportionately impacted by COVID-19, leading to a significant drop in life expectancy.
+After the pandemic, Indigenous communities have been confronted with a difficult situation that has not only put their resilience to the test but has also exposed the vulnerability of their healthcare systems.
+Similar to a ship navigating through treacherous waters, these groups have been disproportionately affected by COVID-19, resulting in a substantial decrease in life expectancy.

 The challenges they have encountered, from barriers to healthcare access and economic hardships to pre-existing health conditions, have created a perfect storm that demands urgent attention.
 As we delve into the complexities of these issues, it becomes evident that the repercussions of the pandemic have not only affected the present but also cast a shadow on the future of indigenous communities.